Ohalo-Ltd/solevm/README.md

 In addition to the contracts, the library also comes with some rudimentary javascript (typescript) for compiling the contract, and for executing unit tests through the geth evm.
 In order for this to work, both `solc` and the geth `evm` must be on the path.

 The `script/adapter.ts` file can be used to call the runtime contract with code and data provided as hex-strings.
-Currently, only the code + data version and the `TxInput` overload is supported, but the one using `TxInput` and `Context` will soon be supported as well.
+Currently, only the code + data version and the `TxInput` overload is supported, but the one using both `TxInput` and `Context` will soon be supported as well.

 The supporting script will be improved over time.